How to reduce your tax bill as a limited company owner

 What is corporation tax and how much do you have to pay?

 If you own a limited company, you’ll need to pay corporation tax on the profits your company makes.
-The corporation tax rate is currently 19% in the UK.

 You must register with HMRC to pay corporation tax within three months of starting your business.
 If you do business as a sole trader, in a partnership or as a limited liability partnership (LLP), you pay income tax on your profits rather than corporation tax.